|Nutritional Guidelines (per serving)|

 - 6 slices sandwich bread (lightly toasted is best)

-- First, if you're using fresh cooked chickpeas, plan on about 1 2/3 cup, cooked, and, I recommend cooking them a little extra longer than usual so that they are extra soft and easy to mash.
+First, if you're using freshly cooked chickpeas, plan on about 1 2/3 cup, cooked, and, cook them a little extra longer than usual so that they are extra soft and easy to mash.